Signatures of hermitian forms and "prime ideals" of Witt groups

 \section{m-Ideals of Modules}

 Let $(A,\s)$ be an $F$-algebra with involution.
-We want to mimic the well-known classification of all prime ideals of $W(F)$ in terms of the kernels of the signature maps.
+We want to extend to $W(A,\s)$ the well-known classification of all prime ideals of $W(F)$ in terms of the kernels of the signature maps.
 We take some moments to look at the properties of $\ker \sign_P^H$ for $P \in X_F$, inside $W(A,\s)$ considered as a $W(F)$-module.
 It follows from \cite[3.6]{AU} that

 \begin{enumerate} \item $(\ker \sign_P) \cdot W(A,\s) \subseteq \ker \sign_P^H$; \item $W(F) \cdot \ker \sign_P^H \subseteq \ker \sign_P^H$; \item for every $q\in W(F)$ and every $h\in W(A,\s)$, $q\cdot h \in \ker \sign_P^H$ implies that $q \in \ker \sign_P$ or $h \in \ker \sign_P^H$. \end{enumerate} These properties motivate the following